huynhmichelle/Documentation/docs/michelle-test.md

 ## Red Pandas

-I like red pandas because are very cute and playful!
+I like red pandas because they are very cute and playful!